Instruction in achieving minimal and moderate sedation in dentistry using:

 This course is currently full.
 If you'd like to be notified when this course is offered again, please join our Email Bulletins.

 CANCELLATION POLICY: Two weeks prior to course date — 100% refund.
 One week prior to course date — 50% refund.
 There is no refund for cancellations after one week prior to course date.
+Course registrations are not transferable.
+The University of Toronto Faculty of Dentistry reserves the right to cancel any course at its discretion.
+In the event of a cancellation registrants will be notified and their course fee refunded in full.
+Please note that the University of Toronto Faculty of Dentistry is not liable for any incidental expenses (including transportation and/or accommodation costs) associated with course cancellations.

 Dr. Daniel Haas, DDS, PhD, FRCD(C), is Professor and Dean at the University of Toronto Faculty of Dentistry.
 He holds the Arthur Zwingenberger Decanal Chair and has a cross-appointment with the Department of Pharmacology, Faculty of Medicine.
 He was the 2004 recipient of the International Association for Dental Research Distinguished Scientist Award for Pharmacology/Therapeutics/Toxicology.
 He received the W.W.
 Wood Award for Excellence in Dental Education in 2005.
 He received the 2007 Heidbrink award from the American Dental Society of Anesthesiology for outstanding contributions to anesthesia in dentistry, and the 2010 Leonard Monheim award from the American Society of Dentist Anesthesiologists for outstanding contributions to anesthesiology benefiting the dental profession, being the first Canadian to win either of these last 2 awards.
 He has lectured internationally on the subjects of pharmacology, anesthesia, and medical emergencies in dentistry.